July 20, 2019

 A frequently asked question when going through a divorce is what to do if you need an attorney, but cannot afford one.
 What are the alternatives and where can one find help?

-- 3. Free consultations: Many family lawyers offer free initial consultations on divorce and family law cases, including our law firm.
+3. Free consultations: Many family lawyers offer free initial consultations on divorce and family law cases.
 Maybe you feel you cannot afford an attorney all the way through your case, but why not at least consult with a lawyer initially to find out what your rights are, how long things may take and what the cost may be to you.
-You can get all of your questions answered free of charge.

 If the options above don’t seem practical for your situation, we recently put together some easy to understand packages that include a few low cost options.
 Check out our Divorce Packages here for more information.